gdlc/STAT_COMP/INCLASS/INCLASS_4.md

 **2)** Create an R-function to compute the matrix product (`myproduct()`) that only uses loops and scalar operations, test it with two (confrormable) matrices, and compare your result with that of `%*%`.
 The function `myproduct()` should receive two input arguments as the two matrices.

+For your submission to grade scope provide an R-script named `assignment.R` (match case) answering the questions shown below.
+If you have multiple files to submit, at least one of them is named as `assignment.R`.
+You may submit your answer to Gradescope as many times as needed.